opengeospatial/teamengine/README.txt

 $ sudo mkdir lib logs temp webapps work
 ----

-Copy teamengine-realm-${version}.jar to the CATALINA_BASE/lib directory, and also unpack the contents of teamengine-jaxrs-libs.zip in this directory.
+Unpack the contents of the teamengine-common-libs archive into the CATALINA_BASE/lib directory.
 Deploy the teamengine.war component and start the Tomcat instance.

 The following URIs provide starting points for discovering and executing test
 suites: